dfelinto/blender-manual/manual/modeling/geometry_nodes/text/string_to_curves.rst

 Remainder
    The part of the text that did not fit in the box described by the *Text Box Height* and *Text Box Width* inputs.
 Only used in the *Truncate* overflow mode.

+Line
+   An attribute field containing which the index of the each character's line in the text layout (on the :ref:`instance domain <attribute-domains>`).

+Pivot Point
+   Outputs the position described by the *Pivot Point* drop-down in the local space of each instance.

 Examples